The PYTHIA Facility: Today

 A foundational example is the adoption of the PDG particle numbering scheme \cite{ParticleDataGroup:2024cfk} (chap.
 45), which provides a universal identification code for particles across generators and experiments.
 Closely related is the evolution of event-record formats, from the early \textsc{HEPEVT} \cite{Altarelli:1989hx} standard used at LEP to more modern C++-based representations such as \textsc{HepMC} \cite{Dobbs:2001ck} and \textsc{HepMC3} \cite{Buckley:2019xhk}.
 These event-record standards allow generator-level information to be passed reliably to detector simulation and analysis frameworks.

 For the exchange of hard-scattering information between matrix-element generators and parton-shower programs, the Les Houches Accord (LHA) \cite{Boos:2001cv} and the Les Houches Event File (LHEF) \cite{Alwall:2006yp} formats have played a central role.
 These standards enable external matrix-element codes to interface consistently with \pyt and other shower generators.
 Similarly, the SUSY Les Houches Accord (SLHA) \cite{Skands:2003cj} provides a standardized format for the exchange of model parameters in beyond-the-Standard-Model scenarios.
+These standards are not limited by \pyt~by any means, and are continuously being developed by the community as such.
+As an example, one could mention recent technical improvements enabling reading and writing LHEF files in HDF5 format \cite{Hoche:2019flt,Bothmann:2023ozs}.

 More recently, agreements on the structure and interpretation of event weights \cite{Bothmann:2022pwf} -- including systematic variations for scales, parton distribution functions, and other parameters -- have become increasingly important for large-scale experimental analyses.
 The implementation of consistent weight-handling mechanisms within \pyt is aligned with these community-wide conventions.